ryan-mcclue/unsw/comp3331/wk3/week3.md

 A .torrent file contains all information to download file, e.g. size, tracker, hash of file chunks

-Torrent is collection of peers exchanging chunks of a file Peers may upload (periodicaly reevaluate what top-four peers they send to; tit-for-tat) and download chunks between other peers
+Torrent is collection of peers exchanging chunks of a file Peers may upload (periodicaly reevaluate what top-four peers they send to; tit-for-tat, i.e. send to whomever sending them more) and download chunks between other peers
+However, for a peer to initially recieve chunks, will be optimistically unchoked by a neighbour peer

 DHT (distributed hash table), i.e. a P2P hash table database New keys are assigned to closest current ID
 Circular DHT each peer aware of successor and predecessor